WD201 Web Documentary

 In accordance with the National Qualifications Framework the student will have following learning outcome after completing the course:

-- Use data visualisation and creative coding techniques and tools
+- is able to use data visualisation and creative coding techniques and tools

-- Can make provisions to comply with the legal, ethical, and economic context of web documentary practice
+- is able to make provisions to comply with the legal, ethical, and economic context of web documentary practice

-- Can make use of the novel aesthetic and narrative opportunities that creating a multi-platform media product provides
+- is able to make use of the novel aesthetic and narrative opportunities that creating a multi-platform media product provides

 The course relies on problem-based and active forms for learning, individually and in teams.